 How soon before the travel date is it?
 The content you provide a customer 45 days in advance, versus 15 days in advance, versus 1 day in advance is all different.
 The items they need to prepare for their journey is influenced by how close they are to going on the journey.

 What marketing segment are they in?
-Are they a business traveler or a leisure traveler?
+Are they a business traveller or a leisure traveller?
 Are they visiting a city or a beach?
 These bits of information can be used to categorize the customer in the right segment to them provide them the most relevant content or promotions in an effort to increase revenue.

 Are they at the airport yet?
 You might want to remove friction for someone to get to the airport, or provide an easier path to food or drink options before their trip takes off.